0xnibbles/HTB-Tools/README.md

 **fastB64toascii** - Pass your base64 string as an argument and decodeit quickly.
 Copied to clipboard and shown on your screen.

 **ascii2b64** - The same as fastB64toascii but convert your ascii string to base64.

+**revShell** - Have an easy to use revershell with your tun0 IP with bash,nc or php commands.